abbycole/BioC5361_2019/Lab2/README.md

 Follow the prompts in the console and select "1: R Programming: The basics of programming in R"

 ## Complete swirl practice
-To start with I reccomend you work through the following courses:
+To start with I reccomend you work through the following courses they will give you a nice introduction to R and should help you to feel more confident using R for basic analysis:

 1. Basic Building Blocks
 2. Workspace and Files
 3. Sequences of Numbers
 4. Vectors